-- We value and place huge importance on our PSHE curriculum and we reinforce links to this through our EJ Way and our therapeutic approach to behaviour management (Steps). - We have five trained STEPS tutors in the school. - Pre-covid, we were one of six locally chosen schools to receive additional funding through the Opportunities Area, to develop our nurture provision within school.
-Through this we were able to access training via Nurture UK and were supported to develop our nurture principles and practice. - Most teachers have had Boxall and 'Beyond The Boxall' training.
-We are always seeking to develop knowledge and all staff have had attachment and trauma informed training from the Emotional Health and Wellbeing Team and the YMCA.

-- We recognise that some children have higher level or more significant emotional and social needs that need to be developed and nurtured.
+- We value and place huge importance on our PSHE curriculum and we reinforce links to this through our EJ Way and our therapeutic approach to behaviour management (CTT). - We have four trained CTT tutors in the school. - Pre-covid, we were one of six locally chosen schools to receive additional funding through the Opportunities Area, to develop our nurture provision within school.
+Through this, we were able to access training via Nurture UK and were supported to develop our nurture principles and practice. - Most teachers have had Boxall and 'Beyond The Boxall' training.
+We are always seeking to develop knowledge and all staff have had attachment and trauma informed training from the Emotional Health and Wellbeing Team and the YMCA. - We recognise that some children have higher level or more significant emotional and social needs that need to be developed and nurtured.
 These can show themselves in a number of ways - behavioural and emotional regulation issues, anxieties, or communication difficulties.
-We work hard through our EJ Way and Steps Behaviour Policy to provide additional intervention and support to these pupils, to ensure their overall wellbeing. - When children display levels of difficult and/or dangerous behaviour, we follow our therapeutic behaviour policy.
+We work hard through our EJ Way and CTT Behaviour Policy to provide additional intervention and support to these pupils, to ensure their overall wellbeing. - When children display levels of difficult and/or dangerous behaviour, we follow our therapeutic behaviour policy.
 For a few children, we recognise that they require individual plans to further support their needs in this area.
-When this is the case, we will work through the Steps toolkit to produce the most appropriate plans to address the presenting needs.
+When this is the case, we will work through the CTT toolkit to produce the most appropriate plans to address the presenting needs.
 This might be an 'Anxiety Map', an 'Early Prognosis', a 'Roots and Fruits', a 'Predict and Prevent' and/or a 'Risk Reduction' (RRP) plan.
 Please see our Behaviour Policy for further information. - Where a pupil is receiving specialist SEMH support from an external agency, the SENDCo and class teacher will liaise with that professional and endeavour to implement agreed recommendations to support the pupils further. - Every year we have an anti-bullying week and we are pro-active in our teaching and learning opportunities to discuss and tackle any issues related to bullying.
-All school staff log any bullying concerns and this is passed to our Head Teacher or deputy head teacher to follow up with parents and pupils as required.
+All school staff log any bullying concerns and this is passed to our Head Teacher or deputy head teacher to follow up with parents and pupils as required. - For a few children, it may be appropriate to consider whether their needs would be best met in out Bamboo Room class.
+This is an adapted classroom provision, where pupil numbers are very low.
+It is staffed by one HLTA and three TAs for each session.